 When we sleep, we go through what are called “sleep cycles,” and these cycles go from light sleep to deep sleep and back again, typically about four or five times a night.
 When we get to the end of a cycle and enter into that really light stage of sleep, we often wake up.
 People who think they sleep straight through the night typically don’t remember these little rousings, but they experience them nonetheless.

 Babies’ sleep cycles are shorter than adult ones, so they wake up more often in the night.
 Babies who are said to sleep through the night are still waking up, but they manage to get themselves back to sleep on their own without any help from Mum and Dad.

 So when we talk about sleeping through the night, in terms of babies anyways, what we’re really just saying that they’re able to get to sleep on their own, or as we call it in the baby sleep industry, they have “independent sleep skills.”

 So it doesn’t matter if baby’s breastfed or formula fed - they’re going to wake up at night, several times, for the rest of their lives, just like everyone else.
 If they have the skill to put themselves back into sleep, they will be able to do so easily and quickly often without you even being aware that they even woke at all.

-So to answer the question posed at the start of this post, are sleep training and breastfeeding mutually exclusive, the answer in my mind is a straight-up no. Breastfeeding is an absolutely wonderful experience for both mother and baby, and I support it 100%.
+Breastfeeding is an absolutely wonderful experience for both mother and baby, and I support it completely.
 Having a baby who sleeps through the night is maybe not quite as magical, but it sure comes close, and there’s absolutely no reason why you can’t have both together.
 And, as always, if you need a little help guiding you through the occasionally tricky process of teaching your baby to sleep through the night, I’ve got you covered.